 Carrying out evidence-based activities that provide support to teachers, principals, and educators that are new to the profession, such as programs that provide comprehensive, multi-year induction or residency programs for beginning teachers, principals, and other educators;

-Providing systematic, sustained, and coherent professional development for all teachers, principals, and other educators that is collaborative and job-embedded;
+Providing systematic, sustained, targeted and coherent professional development for all teachers, principals, and other educators that is collaborative, job-embedded, and differentiated according to specific job responsibilities in the school building;

 Providing feedback on the performance of beginning teachers, principals and other educators to local educator preparation programs and recommendations for improving such programs;

 Developing or assisting LEAs in developing systems that increase teacher leadership opportunities and career pathways, including compensation above base salaries for effective educators who take on new roles in providing school-based professional development, mentoring, instructional coaching, and shared decision making, including hiring and curriculum development;

+Developing or strengthening partnerships with local teacher and principal preparation programs that ensure that this preparation includes clinical experiences consistent with 202(d)(2) of the Higher Education Act; models of accomplished practice; and clinical instructors with exemplary teaching skills.

+Expanding opportunities for teachers to participate in professional enhancement activities through a nationally-recognized standards-based advanced certificate or advanced credential.

 Survey – conduct a valid and reliable full population survey of teaching and learning, at the school and local educational agency level, and include, as topics in the survey, not less than the following elements essential to improving student learning and retaining effective teachers: